jetify-com/tyson/README.md

 }
 ```

+TySON was originally developed by [jetpack.io](https://www.jetpack.io).
+We are exploring
+using it as a configuration language for [Devbox](https://github.com/jetpack-io/devbox).

 ## Benefits of using TySON
 **Type safety**: Use TypeScript's type system to ensure that your configuration is valid.